Superfinishing

-Superfinishing, also known as micromachining, microfinishing, and short-stroke honing, is a metalworking process that improves surface finish and workpiece geometry.
-This is achieved by removing just the thin amorphous surface layer left by the last process with an abrasive stone or tape; this layer is usually about 1 μm in magnitude.
-Superfinishing, unlike polishing which produces a mirror finish, creates a cross-hatch pattern on the workpiece.
+Superfinishing, also known as microfinishing and short-stroke honing, is a metalworking process that improves surface finish and workpiece geometry.
+This is achieved by removing just the thin amorphous surface layer of fragmented or smeared metal left by the last process with an abrasive stone or tape; this layer is usually about 1 μm in magnitude.

-The superfinishing process was developed by the Chrysler Corporation in 1934.

 Process

-After a metal piece is ground to an initial finish, it is superfinished with a finer grit solid abrasive.
-The abrasive is oscillated or rotated while the workpiece is rotated in the opposite direction; these motions are what causes the cross-hatching.
-The geometry of the abrasive depends on the geometry of the workpiece surface; a stone (rectangular shape) is for cylindrical surfaces and cups and wheels are used for flat and spherical surfaces.
+After a metal piece is ground to an initial finish, it is superfinished with a finer-grit abrasive stone.
+The stone is oscillated or rotated while the workpiece is moved in such a way that each bonded grain of abrasive follows an effectively random path with variations in speed, direction, and pressure.
+This multi-motion is a key feature of superfinishing because it prevents the sort of smeared finish that results from a built-up edge.
+In this way, superfinishing is similar to lapping, but with a bonded-abrasive stone rather than loose or embedded abrasive.
+The geometry of the abrasive depends on the geometry of the workpiece surface; a stone (rectangular shape) is for cylindrical surfaces, and cups and wheels are used for flat and spherical surfaces.
 A lubricant is used to minimize heat production, which can alter the metallurgical properties, and to carry away the swarf; kerosene is a common lubricant.

 The abrasive cuts the surface of the workpiece in three phases.
 The first phase is when the abrasive first contacts the workpiece surface: dull grains of the abrasive fracture and fall away leaving a new sharp cutting surface.
-In the second phase the abrasive "self dresses" while most of the stock is being removed.
-Finally, the abrasive grains become dull as they work which improves the surface geometry.
+In the second phase, the abrasive "self-dresses" while most of the stock is being removed.
+Finally, the abrasive grains become dull as they work, which improves the surface geometry.